6 Types of EMC Test Equipment & Common Applications

 Typically LISNs are categorized by several factors including inductance, voltage and power limitations, frequency range, insertion loss, as well as compliance to specific requirements (often CISPR 16-1-2 & ANSI C63.4 for commercial applications).
 As a starting point, it's common to first determine the inductance of the LISN that's needed The different inductance values are used to replicate the inductance of the power system to which the equipment will be connected.
 For large systems and commercial (including large aircraft) requirements, 50 micro-Henry is often used whereas, for smaller systems (notably automotive) 5 micro-Henry is common.
 Typically the associated documentation will confirm compliance to a particular standard otherwise it can be confirmed with the manufacturer.

-The analyzer should typically not be connected to the LISN until after the equipment has been powered up even if an attenuator or transient limiter is used.
-Transients can be caused potentially damaging the measuring instrument.
+The analyzer should typically not be connected to the LISN until after

 The associated image illustrates a pre-compliance setup designed for FCC Part 15 subpart B for unintentional radiators.
 In this setup we have our power input connected to the back of the LISN then our EUT connected to the front.
 Next from our LISN we have our spectrum analyzer connected to the type N connector measurement port.
 If the LISN doesn't have a built-in transient limiter/attenuator an external unit is typically placed between the spectrum analyzer/EMI receiver and the LISN.